-We have various minimum royalty payments due through 2027 of \$4.8 million.
+We have various minimum royalty payments due through 2027 of \$3.9 million.
 If these obligations are not satisfied, the related license arrangements may be terminated, resulting in either a loss in exclusivity or the right to use the technology.

 We are required to annually purchase a minimum amount of inventory from certain suppliers.
-Through 2022, we have a total of \$14.9 million in minimum purchase commitments under these arrangements.
+Through 2022, we have a total of \$12.8 million in minimum purchase commitments under these arrangements.

-We have contingent commitments outstanding of up to \$7.5 million related primarily to the acquisition of an intangible asset in 2008 and due to the seller upon our achievement of certain revenue and other milestones.
-We have not accrued for the commitments related to this intangible asset acquisition as we do not deem them to be probable of occurring as of December 31, 2012.
-The remaining commitments are not material.
+We have contingent commitments outstanding of up to \$5.5 million related primarily to the acquisition of an intangible asset in 2008 and due to the seller upon our achievement of certain revenue milestones.
+We have not accrued for the commitments related to this intangible asset acquisition as we do not deem them to be probable of occurring as of December 31, 2013.